MicrosoftDocs/azure-stack-docs/azure-stack/includes/resource-provider-va-rotate-secrets-prereqs.md

 > [!NOTE]
 > Secret rotation for value-add resource providers is currently only supported via PowerShell.

 Like the Azure Stack Hub infrastructure, value-add resource providers use both internal and external secrets.
-As a user, you provide external secrets including the X509 certificate used to secure resource provider endpoints.
+As a user, you provide external secrets such as the X509 certificate used to secure resource provider endpoints.

 Before you begin the rotation process: